Style Text Structure In PDF File

 taggedContent.RootElement.AppendChild(p);

-Step 6: Formatting the text
+Step 6: Style the Text

 p.StructureTextState.FontSize = 18F;